Guide to college savings plans and education savings accounts

 529 college saving plans

-Investing in a 529 plan can help you save money for college tuition and expenses with additional tax benefits that vary by state and plan.
+Investing in a 529 plan can help you save money for the beneficiary’s K-12 and postsecondary qualified education expenses.

-- Earnings are federal income tax-free as long as the withdrawals are used for qualifying postsecondary education expenses, including tuition, fees, books, certain equipment and the reasonable cost of room and board (for students enrolled at least half-time)
+- Earnings are federal income tax-free as long as the withdrawals are used for qualifying postsecondary education expenses, including tuition, fees, books, certain equipment and the reasonable cost of room and board (for students enrolled at least half-time).
+Also, qualified distributions from 529 plans can be made for K-12 (public, private or religious elementary and secondary) tuition expenses at a maximum of $10,000 per beneficiary.

 - States sponsoring 529 college savings plans may offer their own tax benefits on 529 plan contributions, including income tax deductions, tax credits and other benefits such as matching grants.

 - Typically, you'll only be eligible for state tax benefits if you invest in a plan sponsored by your state of residence or the state in which you pay taxes.
-However, there are certain states that offer tax benefits for contributions to 529 Plans from any state.
+However, there are certain states offer tax benefits for contributions to 529 plans from any state.

 - The earnings withdrawn from a 529 savings plan that are not used for qualifying college expenses are generally subject to income tax and an additional 10% penalty.
 You should consult a tax specialist regarding your specific situation.